MMNTM logo

 Benchmarks as Weapons

-Make no mistake: benchmarks are not neutral measurement.
+Benchmarks are not neutral measurement.
 They are strategic weapons.

 The Benchmark Arms Race: OpenAI co-authored SWE-bench Verified (August 2024)—defining the standard they'd compete on.
 Anthropic released its "Computer Use" benchmark to define agentic metrics.
 Enterprise customers build proprietary eval suites.
 They no longer trust public leaderboards; they trust their own data.